women spending time alone enjoying a shower and self care time.

 14. Spend Time with Animals

-Lately there has been a movement to encourage people to spend more time with animals by volunteering at shelters.
-If someone volunteers at an animal shelter for even one hour a week, it will provide countless hours of mental and emotional therapy for both the volunteer and the animals.
+If you volunteer at an animal shelter for even one hour a week, it will provide countless hours of mental and emotional therapy for you and the animals.

 Make a point of spending quality time with your own pets, if you have them.
 Or alternatively, make plans to spend time with a neighbor’s pet or a friend’s pet (or at the community shelter).